Baby Sweating While Breastfeeding – Causes & Remedies

 - During the summer season, you and your baby should both wear soft, cotton clothes while breastfeeding.
 Even during winters, don’t wear too many layers, heavy woollen clothes or clothes made of materials that may cause skin irritation and sweat.
 Try to wear light, soft, and warm woollens.

-- Keep the baby’s head bare to let it breathe while breastfeeding.
+- Keep the baby’s head bare to let the scalp breathe while breastfeeding.
 Take off any cap or scarf from the baby’s head before feeding.
 During winters, a cotton cap can be used to cover the baby’s head.

 - If you are breastfeeding the baby in public, you should preferably use a cotton nursing cloak to let the air circulate well.